europeana/assembla-to-jira/README.md

 With such a complicated tool, there will always be some loose ends and/or additional work to be done at a later time.
 Hopefully in the not so distant future, I'll have some time to tackle one or more of the following items:

-* Transition ticket status to blocked, testable, ready for acceptance, in acceptance testing, ready for deploy, e.g. in line with the original Assembla workflow.
+* Implement Assembla cardwall columns (statuses = blocked, testable, ready for acceptance, in acceptance testing, ready for deploy) in line with the original Assembla workflow.
-* Convert Assembla milestones and cardwalls to Jira sprints and agile scrum board.
+* Create new project scrum board automatically using the API instead of requiring the user to create in manually.
+* Implement ranking
 * Implement extra markdown: ticket number and code snippets.
-* Assign original authors as creators of tickets, comments, attachments on creation.
+* Assign original authors as creators of tickets, comments, attachments on creation (this might not be possible)
-* Refactor and cleanup code, removing duplication and rubocop warnings.
-* Make more object-oriented using classes, etc.
+* Refactor: cleanup code, remove duplication, fix rubocop warnings, and make more object-oriented using classes.

 ## References